-Michael Cohen's Lawyer Says His Client 'Would Never Accept A Pardon' From Trump
+Michael Cohen's Lawyer Says His Client Would Never Accept Pardon From 'Corrupt' Trump

 Less than a day after Michael Cohen pleaded guilty to eight counts in a federal court — ranging from tax evasion to campaign finance violations — Trump's longtime attorney and fixer is downplaying the possibility of a pardon.
 In fact, Cohen's own lawyer, Lanny Davis, says he would outright reject one if it were granted.

-"I know that Mr. Cohen would never accept a pardon from a man that he considers to be both corrupt and a dangerous person in the oval office," Davis tells NPR's Rachel Martin.
-"And he has flatly authorized me to say under no circumstances would he accept a pardon from Mr. Trump, who uses the pardon power in a way that no president in American history has ever used a pardon — to relieve people of guilt who committed crimes, who are political cronies of his."
+"I know that Mr. Cohen would never accept a pardon from a man that he considers to be both corrupt and a dangerous person in the oval office," Davis tells NPR's Rachel Martin, referring to the president later in the interview as a "criminal."

+"And [Cohen] has flatly authorized me to say under no circumstances would he accept a pardon from Mr. Trump," Davis added, "who uses the pardon power in a way that no president in American history has ever used a pardon — to relieve people of guilt who committed crimes, who are political cronies of his."

 Conjectures of a presidential pardon picked up steam in the hours following Cohen's guilty plea Tuesday, which implicated President Trump in multiple counts involving unlawful campaign contributions.

+In court Cohen did not name Trump, whom he just referred to as "a candidate for federal office."
+But Davis soon made clear it was the president whom Cohen referred to, saying Trump directed him to use payments to stifle stories from former Playboy model Karen McDougal and adult film actress Stephanie Clifford — aka Stormy Daniels — both of whom said they had affairs with Trump.

 The same day, Trump's onetime campaign chairman, Paul Manafort, was convicted of eight federal charges in his tax and bank fraud trial.

 Both sets of charges were on the federal level, opening the possibility that Trump could exercise his presidential prerogative to pardon them — a prerogative that Trump has shown little hesitation exercising since taking office.